ibm-cloud-docs/EventStreams/eventstreams139.md

 {:pre: .pre}

-# Monitoring and logging on the Classic plan (deprecated)
+# Monitoring and logging on the Classic plan
 {: #monitoring_classic}

 {{site.data.keyword.messagehub}} on the Classic plan automatically collects metrics and events so that you